 About the Featured Photo

-The photo above is a watercolor I did when I was trying to learn how make water lay down.
-It’s of a man rowing a cayuca on the Amazon.
+The photo above is a watercolor I did when I was trying to learn how to make water lay down.
+It’s of a man paddling a cayuca on the Amazon.
 I sold that painting when we moved aboard Sunshine.
 It now hangs in a private collection on Whidbey Island.
 Which is a pretentious way of saying somebody bought it to decorate their vacation rental cottage.

 I attached it to this post because it seems to me that it says a bunch of things about what Tidal Life represents and what water is all about.
 Art, boats, transportation, sport, tradition, culture, the learning process, doing it yourself and going places.
 Though I can see all its flaws, I’m proud of that piece and it inspires me to better.